Consulting proposal templates

 The real danger in following this strategy is that it’s a process lacking in standardization.
 In a nightmare scenario, it’s also possible that someone forgets to delete existing client information during the revision process and ends up passing that information along to a prospective client.

-Not only would that spoil the proposal; it might also be a serious breach of confidentiality.
+Not only would that spoil the proposal, but it might also be a serious breach of confidentiality.

-When using this method to create proposals, take a tactical approach to ensure that all essential business information is included while all details assigned to a specific consulting project or client are removed.
+When using this method to create proposals, take a tactical approach to ensure that you retain all essential business information while details assigned to a specific consulting project or client are removed.

 Have multiple team members review the template document to ensure that no confidential information was missed.